cyrillOCR/Preprocessing/README.md

 }
 ```

-The name is the name of the image and the payload is images's content.
+The name is the name of the image and the payload is images's content encoded in base64.
 The next 3 parameters are optional and are explained above.

 OUTPUT:
 ```
 {
   name: string,
-  payload: binary,
+  payload: string,
   coords: int[][]
 }
 ```

-It returns the name of the preprocessed image and it's content in black-white.
+It returns the name of the preprocessed image and it's content in black-white encoded in base64.
 The coords is a list of points which represents the bordes of each character detected.